pureport/terraform-provider-pureport/website/docs/r/oracle_connection.html.md

         * `nat_cidr` - The CIDR block use for NAT to the associated subnet.
     * `blocks` - List of reserved blocks for NAT.
     * `pnat_cidr` - CIDR use for PNAT between connections.

-* `primary_ocid` - The ID for the Primary Oracle Cloud Virtual Circuit.
-* `secondary_ocid` - The ID for the Secondary Oracle Cloud Virtual Circuit.
-* `bgp_peering` - List of BGP Subnet mapping for primary and secondary gateways.

 * `gateways` - List of cloud gateways and their configurations.